akazukin5151/koneko/README.md

 * Startup time seems to be slow, but the delay is before the first line even executes.
 Import time is fast. `pip install` using the wheel seems to be faster.

+## Speed
+* Option for no download, no cache mode. icat supports loading pics from a URL instead of a filepath.
+    * `curl -e 'https://www.pixiv.net' "https://i.pximg.net/img-original/img/2019/12/21/20/13/12/78403815_p0.jpg" -s | kitty +kitten icat --align=left`

-## Features
+## Terminal reliability
 * Be responsive to terminal sizes, calculate number of columns and stuff, rather than hardcoding it.
 (1/2)
-* Option for no download, no cache mode. icat supports loading pics from a URL instead of a filepath.
+* Option to disable all print statements in lscat
+* Option to use pillow or wand to edit numbers on pics
+* Support [ueberzug](https://github.com/seebye/ueberzug)

+## Features

 * For multi-image posts in image view, enter a number to jump to the post's page
 * Image view should preview the next few images in multi-image posts (currently experimental feature for first image)
-* Option to use pillow or wand to edit numbers on pics
-* Support [ueberzug](https://github.com/seebye/ueberzug)

 # FAQ